ImranZak/InvestAcademy/README.md

 Guided Training

-- help users practise their knowledge
+- multiple-choice quiz to test their knowledge
-- combination of case studies and graph visualisation
+- user high score is saved

-Real-life scenarios & Random AI Mode
+Real-life scenarios

 - real-life scenarios with graph visualisations
-- generate case studies using AI
 - user must decide to buy/sell
-- a mix of real and fake case studies using AI
-- example of a case study: Wall Street Crash happened then the stock prices suddenly change, what do you do in that scenario?

-Community Quizzes (TBD)

-- quiz app where admins can add in questions, pre-set pool of questions
+- feedback is given to help user make better decisions

+Case Studies

-- then the community can make their own quizzes, but needs to go through regulation
+- user can read up on their own about the company
+- decide to buy or sell
+- detailed feedback on reasoning behind correct answer

 ## Important commands